Tacoma Narrows Bridge: Westbound bridge (1950)

 After the infamous fall of the original bridge, Professor Farquharson was commissioned again to test new designs for the bridge at the University of Washington, the home of these models.
-Tests ensured the new design would have a different outcome than the first and construction began on April 12, 1948, following the completion of a financing and insurance plan.
+Tests ensured the new design would have a different outcome in high wind conditions than the first and construction began on April 12, 1948, following the completion of a financing and insurance plan.
 A major earthquake struck the construction site on April 13, 1949, but the only damage was to a cable that fell into the water and was recovered; a fire two months later on the west tower damaged equipment and tools but did not cause permanent damage.
 The 502 ft towers were complete in July 1949 and the cables for the new bridge were finished on January 16, 1950.
 The current westbound bridge was designed and rebuilt with open trusses, stiffening struts and openings in the roadway to let wind through.
 It opened on October 14, 1950, and is 5,979 feet (1822 m) long—40 feet (12 m) longer than the first bridge.
 The new bridge cost $18 million to construct.
 Local residents nicknamed the new bridge Sturdy Gertie, as the oscillations that plagued the previous design had been eliminated.
 This bridge and its new parallel eastbound bridge are currently the fifth-longest suspension bridges in the United States.

 When built, the westbound bridge was the third longest suspension bridge span in the world.
 Like other modern suspension bridges, the westbound bridge was built with steel plates that feature sharp entry edges rather than the flat plate sides used in the original Tacoma Narrows Bridge (see the suspension bridge article for an example).

 The bridge was designed to handle 60,000 vehicles a day.
 It carried both westbound and eastbound traffic until the eastbound bridge opened on July 15, 2007.
+During the Hanukkah Eve windstorm of 2006, the bridge was closed for the first time in its operating existence due to heavy winds but reopened approximately 6 hours later.